Golf Car Batteries For Sale near Tucson, Catalina & Green Valley, AZ

 - Deep-cycle batteries may need to be equalized periodically Equalizing is an extended, low-current and high-voltage charge performed after the normal charge cycle.
 This extra charge helps keep all cells in balance.

 - In situations where multiple batteries are connected in series, parallel or series/parallel, replacement batteries should be of the same size, age and usage level as the companion batteries.

 - Extreme temperatures can substantially affect battery performance and charging.
 Cold reduces battery capacity and retards charging.
 Heat increases water usage and can result in overcharging.
 Very high temperature and overcharging can cause “thermal run-away” which may lead to an explosion or fire.
 If extreme temperatures are an unavoidable part of the application, consult a battery/ charger specialist about ways to deal with the situation.

-We off the best deal around on batteries.
+We offer the best deal around on batteries.
 We pick up your golf car, install the batteries, do a 10 point inspection, and return the car to you all usually on the same day.
-We offer 12 months on 6 and 8-volt batteries and 12 months on 12-volt if you pick up your batteries from us.

 Service with a smile since 1980.

 At Golf Cars of Arizona, we greatly value our customers.
 Our service promises stand for what we believe every customer should experience.
 We are committed to honesty and high ethical standards.
 Everything we do, is about taking care of you, our customer.